waldronlab/MultiAssayWorkshop/README.md

 * overview common data classes available in Bioconductor
 * understand appropriate data structures for different 'omics data types
+* explore available functionality in `TCGAutils` for the management and coordination of multi-omic data
+* gain familiarity with `cBioPortalData` and `curatedTCGAData`
 * identify advantages of providing integrative data in an analysis-ready platform
-* gain familiarity with `cBioPortalData` and `curatedTCGAData`
-* explore available functionality in `TCGAutils` for the management and coordination of multi-omic data

 ### Learning objectives

 * use `curatedTCGAData` and `cBioPortalData` to create on-the-fly multi-omics data objects
-* apply knowlege of `MultiAssayExperiment` to represent other multi'omics data
+* apply knowlege of `MultiAssayExperiment` to represent other multi-omics data
-* understand basic data management techniques with MultiAssayExperiment such as subsetting, reshaping, growing, and extraction
+* learn about data management techniques such as subsetting, reshaping, growing, and extraction using MultAssayExperiment
-* adapt `MultiAssayExperiment` data with packages for differential expression, machine learning, and plotting